DataDog/documentation/content/en/tracing/trace_retention/_index.md

 **Note**: Because intelligent retention chooses spans intentionally and not randomly, spans that are retained only by the intelligent filter are **not** included in the [Trace explorer timeseries view][6].
 Aggregated views (timeseries, toplist, table) are available only for spans retained by [custom retention filters](#create-your-own-retention-filter).

+Spans indexed by the intelligent retention filter are **not counted towards the usage** of indexed spans, and hence **do not impact your bill**.

 If there are specific tags, facets, or groups of traces that you want to investigate _in detail_, meaning you want to retain more than what Intelligent Retention retains, then [create your own retention filter](#create-your-own-retention-filter).
-For example, you might want to keep more than a representative selection of errors from your production environment.
-To ensure _all_ production errors are retained and available for search and analytics for 15 days, create a 100 percent retention filter scoped to `env:prod` and `status:error`.
-As discussed below, this may have an impact on your bill.

 ### Create your own retention filter

-{{< img src="tracing/trace_indexing_and_ingestion/IndexFilter2.mp4" style="width:100%;" alt="Span Indexing" video=true >}}

-To customize what spans are indexed and retained for 15 days, you can create, modify, and disable additional filters based on tags, and set a percentage of spans matching each filter to be retained.
-Any span that is retained has its corresponding trace saved as well, and when it is viewed, the complete trace is available.
-In order to be searched by tag in [Explorer][7], however, the span that directly contains the searched-upon tag must have been indexed by a retention filter.
+Decide which spans are indexed and retained for 15 days by creating, modifying, and disabling additional filters based on tags.
+Set a percentage of spans matching each filter to be retained.
+Any span that is retained has its corresponding trace saved as well, and when it is viewed in the [Trace Explorer][7], the complete trace is available.

-1. Name your filter.
-2. Set the tags you would like to index spans that match **all** of.
-3. Select whether this filter retains any span that matches the criteria, or only [service entry spans][5].
+**Note:** In order to be searched by tag in the Trace Explorer, the span that directly contains the searched-upon tag must have been indexed by a retention filter.

+{{< img src="tracing/trace_indexing_and_ingestion/retention_filters/create_retention_filter.png" style="width:90%;" alt="Create Retention Filter">}}

+1. Define the retention query by adding any span tag.
+Choose to retain _all spans_ with the defined tags, only _[service entry spans][5]_ (selected by default), or only _[trace root spans][8]_.
-4. Set a percentage of spans matching these tags to be indexed.
+2. Set a percentage of spans matching these tags to be indexed.
+3. Name the filter.
-5. Save your new filter.
+4. Save the new filter.

-Selecting "Top-Level Spans for Services Only" means the retention filter retains only the selected proportion of [service entry spans][5] of the service and indexes them.
-Use this if you want to only index service entry spans with matching tags.
-If "All Spans" is selected, the retention filter retains the selected proportion of all spans of the distributed trace, irrespective of their hierarchy, and indexes them.
-This may have an impact on your bill, and the visual indicator within the app while setting a retention filter informs you how many matching spans have been detected over the time period.
+When creating a new filter or editing the retention rate of an existing filter, you get an estimation of the global indexing volume impact, as a percentage increase or decrease of the volume.

 Filters are retained in a serial order.
 If you have an upstream filter that retains spans with the `resource:POST /hello_world` tag, those spans do not show up in the **Edit** window of a downstream filter that searches for spans with the same tag because they have been retained by the upstream filter.